aws-samples/amazon-security-lake-quicksight/README.md

 3. slregion - The region where the referenced Security Lake tables reside.
 4. LakeFormationAdminRoleArn - The Admin Role ARN used in AWS Lake Formation.
 5. SecurityLakeAccountID - The AWS Account ID which has provided the resource share to its security lake assets.
-6. AWSAccountID - The AWS Account ID in which this solution is being deployed to.
 7. QuicksightUserARN - The AWS Quicksight ARN of the Quicksight account in which this solution is being deployed to.